sanxing-chen/Academic-Web/docs/index.md

 In constract, current most advanced learning systems *learn* language from billions of words in plain text.
 I'm thus interested in situated learning, especially in an interactive environment.

-Previously, I spent a year working as an applied scientist at Microsoft.
+Previously, I was an applied scientist at Microsoft.
 I did my master's work at the University of Virginia, where I was a member of the [ILP Lab](https://uvanlp.org/) working with [Yangfeng Ji](http://yangfengji.net).
 I've also spent time at Microsoft Research ([Beijing](https://www.microsoft.com/en-us/research/group/data-knowledge-intelligence/) and [Redmond](https://www.microsoft.com/en-us/research/group/deep-learning-group/)) since I was an undergraduate at [CUGB](https://en.cugb.edu.cn).

 *I was lucky to have the opportunity to have great mentors and be involved in research during my undergrad study.
-If you're a Duke undergrad and feel like I can of some help to your research career, feel free to email me.*
+If you're a Duke undergrad and feel like I can be of some help to your research career, feel free to email me.*

 ## News  :tada:
+- **[Jun 03, 2024]** I started my internship at [Google DeepMind](https://deepmind.google/) NYC!
 - **[Mar 28, 2023]** We released our follow-up work of ⚾️ HittER on [arXiv](https://arxiv.org/abs/2303.15682)!

 <!--